7th Street–Georgia Avenue Limited

-The 7th Street–Georgia Avenue Express, designated as Route D4X, is a daily limited stop bus route that is operated by the Washington Metropolitan Area Transit Authority between Silver Spring station of the Red Line of the Washington Metro and Archives station of the Green and Yellow lines of the Washington Metro.
+The 7th Street–Georgia Avenue Limited, designated as Route D4X, is a daily limited stop bus route that is operated by the Washington Metropolitan Area Transit Authority between Silver Spring station of the Red Line of the Washington Metro and Archives station of the Green and Yellow lines of the Washington Metro.
 The line operates every 10–12 minutes at all times.
-Trips were roughly 50 minutes long.
-This line provides additional express service for route D40 daily between 6:00 AM and 10:00 PM during weekdays and 6:00 AM and 9:00 PM during the weekends, serving select stops along Georgia Avenue and 7th Street.
+Trips are roughly 50 minutes long.
+This line provides additional limited-stop service for route D40 daily between 6:00 AM and 10:00 PM during weekdays and 6:00 AM and 9:00 PM during the weekends, serving select stops along Georgia Avenue and 7th Street.

 Route

 Route D4X operates between Silver Spring station and Archives station providing limited stop service along Georgia Avenue.
-While it was still route 79, it and the S9 (now D6X) were the only MetroExtra routes to have full-time service with all other MetroExtra routes operating only during weekday or weekday peak periods.
-(MetroExtra branding is no longer used since the 2025 Better Bus Network Redesign.)
+While it was still route 79, it and the S9 (now D6X) were the only MetroExtra routes to have full-time service with all other MetroExtra routes operating only during weekday or weekday peak periods prior to the MetroExtra branding being discontinued due to the 2025 Better Bus Network Redesign.
 It was also one of the few Metrobus routes with dedicated bus lanes.
-Route D4X operates out of Montgomery division and had some trips out of Bladensburg division during rush hours.
+Route D4X operates out of Montgomery division.